 A few more lines before the recipe? what say, readers?
 Do you mind?

-Well, I cooked the Methi Murgh Malai for a get together where both family and friends were present.
-It basically was our Bijoya Sommiloni potluck.
-It was a fun evening with chitchat and loads of food.
-I was responsible for one main course and one started.
-I decided to make Pomfret fry as a starter and Methi Murgh Malai was my main course.
+I recently made Methi Murgh Malai for a gathering of family and friends, our Bijoya Sommiloni potluck.
+It was a wonderful evening filled with laughter and delicious food.
+I was in charge of one main course and one appetizer.
+I chose to make Pomfret fry as a starter, and the Methi Murgh Malai was my main dish.

 Here's how I cook Methi Murgh Malai at Debjanir Rannaghar: